Guozheng-Ma/DA-in-visualRL/README.md

-# Data Augmentation in Visual RL
+# Awesome Data Augmentation in Visual Reinforcement Learning

 **Visual reinforcement learning (RL)** that makes decisions directly from high-dimensional visual inputs has demonstrated significant potential in various domains.
 However, deploying visual RL techniques to the real world remains challenging due to their **low sample efficiency** and **large generalization gap**.